Medardo Verastegui Inga performs the Huaconada dance in Mito, Peru on New Year’s Day, 2019.

 © J. Ashley Nixon

 Peruvians have several long-standing traditions associated with celebrating the arrival of the New Year and the colour yellow is a big part of that.
 Many people dress up in yellow clothing, the most noticeable being yellow hats, sunglasses, boas, and tee shirts.
-Beneath all of that, the wearing of yellow underwear is the way to go.
+Beneath all of that, wearing yellow underwear is the way to go.

-Street vendors, shops and market stalls are full of yellow goods for sale in the closing days of the year.
+Street vendors, shops and market stalls in Peru are full of yellow goods for sale in the closing days of the year.
 Limeños, cusquenos, huancaínos (the people from Lima, Cusco, and Huancayo) and more as well as the Peruvian diaspora across the world make their purchases and join in the fun.
 In the past, yellow flower petals were collected and spread around the home.
-Nowadays it’s more likely that yellow paper confetti get used, to be scattered inside and out on the streets as fireworks are set off at midnight.
+Nowadays it’s more likely that yellow paper confetti get used, to scatter inside and out on the streets as fireworks are set off at midnight.

 The colour of the sun is seen as a symbol of positive energy, for renewal, growth, cleansing or preparing, as well as for happiness.
 So, this primary colour is perfect for wearing, and bringing in the New Year.